Skip to main content

 What Is an Allergen-Specific Immunoglobulin E Test?

 An allergen-specific immunoglobulin E (IgE) test measures the levels of different IgE antibodies.
-Antibodies (also called immunoglobulins) are proteins the immune system makes to recognize and get rid of germs.
+Antibodies (also called immunoglobulins) are proteins the immune system makes to protect the body from bacteria, viruses, and allergens.
 The blood usually has small amounts of IgE antibodies.
 It has higher amounts if the body overreacts to allergens.

 IgE antibodies are different depending on what they react to.
 An allergen-specific IgE test can show what the body is reacting to.